high54/ngfast/README.md

 # ngfast
-CLI to create angular projet with material, run server locally and open VsCode.
+CLI to create angular projet with material.

 - Create Angular project
 - Adding Angular Material to this project